tapquo/appnima.docs/ES/readme.md

 ```
 {
-  "title"       : "How can I start with [Atoms](http://atoms.tapquo.com)?",
+  "title"       : "How can I start with [Atoms]?",
   "description" : "Where can I find documentation related?",
   "reference"   : "REFERENCE_MODEL",
   "type"        : "2"